pycage/shellfish/doc/Main.md

 ## News

+### November 2022
+* The nullish-coalescing operator (??) can now be used in Shui code.
+* The optional-chaining operator (?.) can now be used in Shui code.
+* The {@link ui.Button} element has the new property `repeatAcceleration` for repeated triggering while holding down.
+* The element {@link ui.Slider} is now stylable with templates.
+* The element {@link ui.SpinBox} is now stylable with templates.
+* The element {@link ui.Switch} is now stylable with templates.

 ### October 2022
 * The element {@link html.ListView} has a new property `overflowBehavior` for disabling or enabling scrolling.